 Have you ever taken a personality quiz?
-The results may tell you that you’re the center of attention or an ENTJ.
-People describe personalities in different ways and scientists still have a lot of questions about how our personalities influence our actions and make us who we are.
-If you’ve ever been curious about what this word really means, get comfortable.
+The results may tell you you’re the center of attention or an ENTJ.
+People describe personalities differently, and scientists still question how our personalities influence our actions and make us who we are.
+Get comfortable if you’ve ever been curious about what this word means.
 Let’s talk about personality.

 What is Personality?

 There are a lot of ways to define personality.
-In fact, top personality psychologist Feist and Feist say this:
+Top personality psychologist Feist and Feist say this:

 Let’s zoom in and focus on one word here: traits.
 Know this word in and out.
 It’s the center of personality psychology.